 Fortunately, advances in SOC 2 compliance software have made SOC 2 compliance simpler, easier and more affordable.
 The ability to automate tedious, time-consuming and error-prone SOC 2 processes means that more businesses can enjoy the benefit of SOC 2 compliance.

-Considering the business benefits of SOC 2 compliance and the severe risks of poor information security, the real question may be: can your business afford to ignore SOC 2?
+Considering the indirect costs of a data breach, including lost customer trust and potential legal ramifications, the real question may be: can your business afford to ignore SOC 2?

 No SaaS business can afford to ignore data security.
 If you provide cloud services, customers ultimately want reassurance their personal data is safe.